CLARIAH/wp6-missieven/docs/reproduce.md

 The only things that are not done are
 *   the optional part in the Jupyter Notebook
-*   publishing the generated search interface to GitHub Pages
+*   building the generated search interface and serving it locally or publishing it to GitHub Pages

 Below we take you through all the steps one by one.